nickloman/nickloman.github.com/_posts/2016-02-03-behind-the-paper-real-time-portable-sequencing-for-ebola-surveillance.md

 ![Early phylogenetic analysis with MinION sequences in black](/images/2016-02-03-georgiostree.png)

+An early phylogeny from the MinION sequencing by Georgios Pollakis.

 One of the first trees we generated was quite fascinating, demonstrating clear evidence of two - by now, given that the epidemic had been going for for around 18 months, quite distantly related lineages.
 The first lineage was named GN1 -- and this had thought to have been made extinct by that point.
 As expected, there was a very long branch between our sequences and the previous ones from mid-2014.
 But without any other data to compare with, we could not see how the virus had spread from East to West Guinea.
-Later on more sequence data was released retrospectively and the gaps in the tree began to be filled in (you can see this for yourself at ebola.nextstrain.org)
+Later on more sequence data was released retrospectively and the gaps in the tree began to be filled in (you can see this for yourself at <ebola.nextstrain.org>)

 Josh managed to get back safely - apart from a minor car crash involving the local _gendarmerie_ - and after a quarantine period away from his girlfriend (at her request) returned home and got on with normal life.